 We look at cover versions that managed what song purists would call unthinkable – they charted higher than the original!

 Remember, we’re not talking about sales – the only numbers that count here are those all-important chart positions.
 The higher you go, the better, right?

-The Source and Candi Staton’s version of You Got The Love – itself not the original version, and actually borrowing a backing track from Frankie Knuckles' tune Your Love – first reached 4 in 1992.
+The Source and Candi Staton’s version of You Got The Love – itself not the original, and actually borrowing a backing track from Frankie Knuckles' tune Your Love – first reached 4 in 1992.
 A remix improved on that by one place in 1997.
-A cover by Florence and the Machine – retitled You’ve Got The Love – made it to Number 5 in 2009, but it was You Got The Dirtee Love, a remake of the song with Dizzee Rascal, that finally beat the original’s chart position – it hit Number 2 in 2010 after an electric performance at the BRIT Awards.
+A cover by Florence and the Machine – retitled You’ve Got The Love – made Number 5 in 2009, but You Got The Dirtee Love, a remake of the song with Dizzee Rascal - are you keeping up? - finally beat the original, hitting Number 2 in 2010 after an electric performance at the BRIT Awards.

 Another cover by the late Jeff Buckley sat right behind Alex’s, but the X Factor star won the race, selling over 1.2 million copies, and you can't argue with a million-seller.
 Well, you could try, but they'd only throw all those zeros at you – and they always have more than you.